MKA1500/Angular-typicode-json-server/README.md

 * Searching should use the [full-text search api endpoint](https://github.com/typicode/json-server#full-text-search).
 * When there are no results matching the current query a "No Results Found" message is shown.
-* Search requests to API are debounced by 200 ms.
+* Search requests to API are debounced by 200 ms. (TO DO)
 * A regular list of items is shown when the search query input is empty.

 ### New entity form